 It’s the top-rated jacket for weatherproofing so it will stand up to any harsh elements you may throw at it.
 More subtle details like the underarm gussets and the lightweight velcro cuff tighteners only make it easier to stay comfortable and keep the moisture locked out.
 It’s one of the best lightweight women’s jackets on this list, but it’s a very high price point and the technical features are not for everyone.

 Thanks to careful attention to fit (streamlined and flattering) and construction, this jacket is in equal parts practical and current – two things that will never go out of style.
 It’s an outdoor focused jacket that may not feel stylish on city streets, but the Arc’teryx brand does carry a fair amount of weight and style.
-If you have the money to spend and need a jacket that will hold up to the elements this is a solid choice.
+If you have the money to spend and need a lightweight women’s jackets for travelling that will hold up to the elements this is a solid choice.

 Columbia Pardon My Trench ($100)